-We’ll try to explain the basics of antibiotics below, to help clear up any confusion and set your mind at ease.
-We’ll also talk about some of the most common side effects of antibiotics and some general tips for helping your dog complete his antibiotic regimen comfortably.
+We’ll explain the basics of antibiotics below, to help clear up any confusion and set your mind at ease.
+We’ll also talk about some of the most common side effects of antibiotics and provide some general tips for helping your dog complete his antibiotic regimen comfortably.

 Some antibiotics kill the problematic bacteria directly, while others tend to keep their numbers in check while the body mounts a defense.
 When properly prescribed, antibiotics should not directly harm the patient, although they may kill off beneficial bacteria, which can cause minor problems.

 Some antibiotics are derived from molds and other fungi, while others are synthesized in a laboratory.